Weimax Wines & Spirits

 BURGESS CELLARS

 This modest winery is located in an old stone cellar on the road towards Angwin and Pope Valley in the eastern hills of the Napa Valley.
 It was the original Souverain winery when Souverain was a small, artisan producer back in the 1960s.
 Lee Stewart sold the Souverain name to Pillsbury (I don't think they made that much dough in the wine biz) and the facility was acquired by former airline pilot Tom Burgess.
-Bill Sorensen was the winemaker for Burgess' first vintage and he's still at the winemaking helm today!
+Bill Sorensen was the winemaker for Burgess' first vintage and he was still there as winemaker into the 2010s!
+Today the winemaker is a young lady named Kelly Woods and she's been affiliated with Bryant, Seavey and Sequoia Grove.

 They've made good wines over the years, but have never really managed to capture the attention of wine critics or wine geeks.
 They don't sing and dance and so marketing has not been a major strength.
 Further, Burgess is not one of those wineries which ask astronomical prices so customers "will know they're getting a good bottle of wine."